wels222/capstone/QUICKSTART.md

  #### E. View Your QR Code
  1. Login to your account
- 2. Download or print your QR code via the administration panel or the rotating QR station (the personal QR page has been removed)
+ 2. Obtain QR images via the rotating QR station (`attendance/scan.html`) or through administrative tools (personal QR page has been removed)

 ## 📱 Access Links